ZialeHub/span/README.md

 ##### 🚨 What problem does it solve?

 Time management is hard: setting up, operations, de/serialization, timezones...
-Span provides a simple API relying on the builder pattern, to easily perform all imaginable operations.
+Timeflow provides a simple API relying on the builder pattern, to easily perform all imaginable operations.

 ##### 🎯 Who is it for?